arc-instruments/arc2control/docs/api_modules.rst

 workings of each module.
 In order to communicate changes to the UI and also update the global history of a device a module would need to *emit some signals* that will be picked up by the UI and update the interface.
-Similar to the custom signals, ``finished`` and ``newValue``, that we defined in our ``TestModuleOperation`` the main ArC2Control UI also defines some signals that are globally available to modules. :doc:`The full list </api_signals>` of the signals defined from ArC2Control is available although for emodule development the most useful ones are (i) :meth:`~arc2control.signals.valueUpdate` to update the current voltage and current status of a crosspoint with a single value;
-(ii) :meth:`~arc2control.signals.valueBulkUpdate` that does the same using numpy arrays for multiple data updates and (iii) :meth:`arc2control.signals.dataDisplayUpdate` to request a refresh of the plotting panels on the main UI.
+Similar to the custom signal ``newValue``, that we defined in our ``TestModuleOperation`` the main ArC2Control UI also defines some signals that are globally available to modules. :doc:`The full list </api_signals>` of the signals defined from ArC2Control is available although for emodule development the most useful ones are (i) :meth:`~arc2control.signals.valueUpdate` to update the current voltage and current status of a crosspoint with a single value; (ii) :meth:`~arc2control.signals.valueBulkUpdate` that does the same using numpy arrays for multiple data updates and (iii) :meth:`arc2control.signals.dataDisplayUpdate` to request a refresh of the plotting panels on the main UI.
 Let's update our ``run`` function to update the crosspoint status on every loop and request a data display refresh at the end.

 .. code-block:: python
    :caption: Updated ``TestModuleOperation`` to communicate data changes